 At the end of each semester, students are given the opportunity to evaluate their faculty members.
-The Student Opinion of Teaching (SOT) is the vehicle for student's to evaluate faculty teaching methods.
+The Student Opinion of Teaching (SOT) is the vehicle for students to evaluate faculty teaching methods.
 Anonymous evaluation summaries are returned to faculty after the semester is over.
-SOT evaluations are reflected in annual faulty evaluations.
+SOT evaluations are reflected in annual faculty evaluations.
+Students are expected to give professional, constructive feedback to assist the instructor with making necessary changes.
+Think before you write!
+If you would not discuss it with the instructor in person or via email, you probably should not put it on the SOT.
+SOTs are not intended for rude or hurtful comments.

 Annually, students are given the opportunity to evaluate courses.
 Course evaluations are summarized by the Course Coordinator and reported to the Curriculum Committee.
-These evaluations are used to make curriculum changes and for assessment purposes
+These evaluations are used to make curriculum changes and for assessment purposes.